 Although Pete found a home with all the other children and teachers, and even though life at school was more agreeable than day after day in the streets of Calcutta, he was a bit of a scallywag.
 In his little child's mind, in his heart, there was this nagging feeling he was never quite good enough.
 Pete was always in the middle of some fracas.
 More often than not, Pete found himself in the principal's office bearing the brunt of some nasty discipline, because of his shenanigans and hijinks.
 Let's just say that the Malacca wood cane figured greatly in Pete's school days.
 Oh my goodness, the stories Pete tells of discipline in India, in the fifties!
 But then, I suppose discipline in the 1950's was draconian and rather over the top, the world over.
 One story comes to mind of a male teacher sticking drawing pins into his head because of some misdemeanor in class.
 I know!!!!

 One day, for punishment, after many a failed attempt to corral Pete's disobedient and 'adventurous' spirit, the exasperated principal at the end of his tether, took 14 year old Pete out to the garden and ordered him to pull out every single weed and not to go back to class until he had done so.
 A horrible task for most but to Pete, within the confines of the garden; with the kitten faces of the pansies smiling at him, the delicious scents of the roses sprinkling upon him.....and all the other flowers sashaying with the joy of life before him, he found his tribe.
 He discovered a sense of the magic of the flower kingdom.
 Digging his hands into the earth, pulling out the cantankerous and ornery weeds, he found joy.
 He found delight in the beauty and stillness; the peace of the garden.
 He found patience in waiting for the slowness of nature, perseverance with the challenges which a garden presents day in, day out.
 Something deep within him began to stir.
 Pete loved 'his' garden.
 Within the environs of the flowery little plot of earth he found a quietness that nature always gives.
-Like all whoever have ever tended a garden, Pete discovered life skills that would hold him in good stead in his later years.
+Like all who have ever tended a garden, Pete discovered life skills that would hold him in good stead in his later years.
 For gardens are the very best teachers of all.
-Indeed, gardening is a life-long education.
-For those who tend a garden are always learning.
+Indeed, gardening is a life-long education; for those who tend a garden are always learning.
 Pete loved to spend time within the boundaries of the garden.
 Needless to say Pete was even naughtier in class, because he knew as punishment he would be sent to the garden.
 He was a clever boy, was my Pete.

 Let's just say that over time, the garden was a sight to behold; not a single weed in sight, with happy plants thriving.
 Why, because of his care and love for his garden; Pete's garden more often than not won the annual 'garden of the year' prize among all the cottages.
 Each cottage had a garden.
 Pete tended the garden and the garden tended his soul.
 As a little boy Pete was filled with dreams of creating gardens when he was older and indeed, throughout his life, gardens, both for pleasure and employment have been his mainstay, his joy.